Open-source machine learning

-But behind the scenes, it is open-source machine learning that has enabled the rapid growth and evolution of machine learning frameworks and libraries and thus made it possible for technology to become smarter and solve increasingly complex challenges for people and businesses.
+But behind the scenes, it's open-source machine learning that has enabled the rapid growth and evolution of machine learning frameworks and libraries, and thus made it possible for technology to become smarter and solve increasingly complex challenges for people and businesses.

 What is open-source machine learning?

 Machine learning has vastly grown in popularity in the last few years, with more companies finding ways to use AI to solve business challenges.
-As machine learning becomes more prevalent, it has also become easier to develop and implement and that is largely thanks to free open-source machine learning software.
+As machine learning becomes more prevalent, it has also become easier to develop and implement, and that's largely thanks to free open-source machine learning software.

 A growing number of technology companies have started making machine learning algorithms and software libraries available to developers at no cost, which has given those developers the ability to experiment with machine learning open-source projects.

-With closed-source software, only one person or organisation owns it and can alter it and users typically must sign a proprietary agreement that they will not do anything with the software that the owners did not explicitly allow.
-Conversely, anyone can view, modify and share open-source software, so users can alter the source code and bring it into their own projects.
+With closed-source software, only one person or organization owns it and can alter it, and users typically must sign a proprietary agreement that they won't do anything with the software that the owners didn't explicitly allow.
+Conversely, anyone can view, modify, and share open-source software, so users can alter the source code and bring it into their own projects.

-You might be wondering why companies might be motivated to give away their software for free, especially when there is still a market for commercial software.
+You might be wondering why companies might be motivated to give away their software for free, especially when there's still a market for commercial software.
 But there are many advantages to this practice, even for large technology corporations.

 Advantages of open-source machine learning

 Open-source machine learning software is free and available to all, so naturally it draws a lot of users.
-As a result, if the software has a bug or something is not working the way it should, it is likely to be caught and resolved quickly.
+As a result, if the software has a bug or something isn't working the way it should, it's likely to be caught and resolved quickly

 A large community of support